bobgaynor/cta/README.md

 This project is a complete, end-to-end data workflow designed to demonstrate key skills in machine learning, security analysis, and data-driven engineering.

-The core theme is **“signal in the noise.”** The application ingests a raw system.log file (99% noise) and uses a machine-learning model to find the 1% signal of a brute-force attack.
+The core theme is **“signal in the noise.”** The application ingests a raw system.log file (99% noise) and uses a machine-learning model to find the 1% signal of security-relevant activity (demonstrated here using brute-force patterns).

 This repository is part of my professional portfolio, showcasing the full engineering lifecycle of a reproducible ML-for-security project.